Spotter+GPT: Turning Sign Spottings into Sentences with LLMs

 On the other hand, some researchers tackle SLT in an end-to-end manner by training SLT models that produce spoken language sentences directly from sign language videos \cite{camgoz2020sign, yao2023sign, Zhou_2021_CVPR}.
 Although end-to-end approaches can achieve excellent results on small SLT datasets, such as PHOENIX-2014-T \cite{Camgoz_2018_CVPR}, they under perform on SLT datasets that are weakly aligned or have a large domain of discourse \cite{sincan2023context, albanie2021bbc, muller2022findings}.

-In contrast to the conventional approaches in Sign Language Translation (SLT), which typically rely on gloss and spoken sentence pairs for training a gloss-to-text model, we propose a hybrid SLT approach that combines a sign spotter with a Large Language Model (LLM).
+In this work, we explore an alternative, modular approach: Spotter+GPT.
+Our goal is to reduce the cost and complexity of SLT pipelines by leveraging pre-trained Large Language Models (LLMs) instead of training a gloss-to-text translation model.
 We first train a sign spotter using a large sign language dataset from the linguistic domain.
-Then, we utilize our spotter to recognize the sequence of sign glosses and pass those spotted glosses to the LLM via prompting to generate spoken sentences without requiring additional SLT specific training or datasets.
+Then, we utilize our spotter to recognize the sequence of sign glosses from continuous sign language videos.
+These glosses are then passed to the LLM via prompting to generate spoken sentences.
+We evaluate our method on the MeineDGS dataset and a custom DGS-20 benchmark and compare it to traditional gloss-to-text transformer baselines.
+This pipeline does not require training an SLT-specific decoder and can generate semantically coherent translations, particularly in controlled settings.

-\section{RELATED WORK}
+\section{Related Work}